 - WooCommerce - A fully customizable e-commerce platform for your WordPress website.
-Sell almost anything you want online.
+Sell almost anything you want online, from physical goods to digital downloads.
 There is also a range of extensions available for WooCommerce.

 Now, let's take a look at the best 'email' tools every entrepreneur should use.

 - Thrive Architect - A game-changing point, click, drag and drop, landing page builder plugin for WordPress.
-Magnet4Blogging's homepage was designed and built using Thrive Architect.
+I have built several landing pages here on Magnet4Blogging using Thrive Architect.

 With the tools and services I've already mentioned above, you can do a lot of damage and grow a great business online.